ThomasWagner-dev/Pungeon/README.md

 ## Technologies
 Project created with:
-Java 11
+Java 12
-Greenfoot: 3.6.0
+No longer Greenfoot: 3.6.0
 Python 3.9.0
+Way too much pain

 ## Setup
-Download the game.jar file.
-Install Java 11 from ****.
-Run the game.jar file.
-Yeah....
-No!
+Download the Pungeon.jar file. (includes full source code and documentation) or download the Pungeon_light.jar (only compiled code) Install Java 12 from somewhere on the internet.
+Run the jar file either via double-click or 'java -jar Pungeon.jar'
+Annotation when running the jar for the first time:
+Extracting the assets may take (a literal) minute.
+Don't worry if nothing is happening.
+If you have any idea how to improve the extraction to make it faster, message us.

 ## Addon scripts